 You submit the ICP declaration through the portal ‘Mijn Belastingdienst Zakelijk’ (in Dutch) under ‘overige formulieren’ (other forms).

 If you supply or purchase (acquire) intra-Community goods, you must submit an Intrastat declaration every month.
 You provide it to Statistics Netherlands (‘Centraal Bureau voor de Statistiek’, CBS) as soon as you reach the declaration threshold for trade with EU Member States.
 As of 1 January 2022, the annual threshold for imports (ICV) from EU Member States is 5 million euros.
 The annual threshold for exports (ICL) to EU Member States is 1 million euros.
-CBS provides information about the changes to the Intrastat declaration as of 1 January 2022 in this article.

 The first time you exceed the annual threshold amount, you will automatically receive a letter from CBS requesting you to submit a declaration.
 You can submit this Intrastat declaration digitally using the web application IDEP (in Dutch).
 Your declaration is linked to your VAT ID.
 The required login code is included in the CBS letter.
 CBS tracks numbers on International Trade in Goods (ITG) on the basis of Intrastat data.